karashiiro/facial-landmark-tracking/README.md

 Pick up the model from [this repository](https://github.com/karashiiro/facial-landmark-tracking-models) and put it in the same directory as the other code files, install the dependencies with `pip install -r requirements.txt`, and then run `python demo.py` to view the current state of the project.

+The eye centre tracking is implemented based on `Timm, F. and Barth, E. (2011).
+"Accurate eye centre localisation by means of gradients".`